Beliavsky/Fortran-code-on-GitHub/README.md

 [ferror](https://github.com/jchristopherson/ferror): library to assist with error handling in Fortran projects

 [FException](https://github.com/csbrady-warwick/FException): provide an easy but flexible mechanism for handling errors in Fortran, from csbrady-warwick.
 FException does not try to implement C++/Python style exceptions but has its own approach that is a mixture of classical exceptions with propagating error codes

-[assert-fortran](https://github.com/alecksandr26/assert-fortran): simple module which adds an assertion function, by alecksandr26.
-It works by enabling -cpp the c preprocesor directives in the Fortran compiler.

 [Fortran Error Handler](https://github.com/samharrison7/fortran-error-handler): universal and comprehensive solution for applications requiring functional and robust error handling, utilising the power of modern object-oriented Fortran, by Sam Harrison and KellerV